Cilantro Lime Vinaigrette

-- Combine the ingredients in a high-powered blender (note: If you own a blender with a wide-mouthed base, I recommend doubling the recipe to ensure that the volume is large enough to blend properly. ), small food processor, or immersion blender.
+- Combine the ingredients in a high-powered blender or small food prcessor (note: if your blender has a wide-mouthed base, I recommend doubling the recipe to ensure that the volume is large enough to blend properly).
 Puree or pulse ingredients together, until mixture just begins to come together and the cilantro is still finely chopped.
-This is a slightly broken emulsion.
+It will be a slightly broken emulsion.

 - Set aside in a small container with a lid.
 Give it a good shake before using!

-- How to Prep Ahead: While I prefer making this vinaigrette just before using, you can make it in advance and store it in the refrigerator for up to 2-3 days.
+- How to Prep Ahead: While I prefer making this vinaigrette just before using, you can make it in advance and store it in the refrigerator for up to 2 to 3 days.
 However, the color will oxidize slightly.